alirazaramzan/Flutter-NotesTaking-App/README.md

 # Notes Keeper - A Flutter Notes App

 ## 📌 Overview
-Notes Keeper is a simple and efficient note-taking app built using Flutter.
+Notes Taking is a simple and efficient note-taking app built using Flutter.
 It allows users to add, edit, and manage notes seamlessly with an intuitive user interface.
 The app also features user authentication and a customizable theme option to enhance the user experience.

 ## ✨ Features
 - 📝 **Add and Edit Notes** - Create and modify notes with ease.